 Probably one of the most complete examples of ancient Armenian architectural masterpieces is the Saint Hripsime Church in Etchmiadzin.
 It is one of the UNESCO World Heritage churches in the Holy City.

-Located in the Armavir region right at the entrance of Etchmiadzin, the 7th-century church accepts thousands of visitors from around the world and was named in honor of martyred Saint Hripsime who sacrificed her life for her faith.
+Located in the Armavir region right at the entrance of Etchmiadzin, the 7th-century church accepts thousands of visitors from around the world and was named in honor of the martyred Saint Hripsime who sacrificed her life for her faith.
 Her remains are in the basement of the church.

 Sardarapat Memorial